 All the timbers used to construct our end grain butcher block countertops are from sustainable sources with active re-planting programs and trusted environmental credentials.
 To find out more about our environmental credentials, please visit the ’Environmental Policies’ page.

-Since our inception, we’ve delivered in excess of 150,000 worktops (and more than 55,000 successful orders).
-This wealth of experience has increased our expertise, and we are proud to be industry-leaders in the sourcing, fabrication and delivery of high-quality solid wood worktops.
+Since our inception, we’ve delivered large volumes of work surfaces – this wealth of experience has increased our expertise, and we are proud to be industry-leaders in the sourcing, fabrication and delivery of high-quality solid wood worktops.

 We deal directly with our European manufacturer to eliminate any unnecessary costs that middlemen bring.
 At least every three months we visit each facility to ensure that our rigorous standards are adhered to and our environmental policies are being upheld.